scottoffen/fluenthttpclient/README.md

 new JsonSerializerOptions
 {
     PropertyNameCaseInsensitive = true,
+    NumberHandling = JsonNumberHandling.AllowReadingFromString,
     DefaultIgnoreCondition = JsonIgnoreCondition.WhenWritingNull
 };
 ```

-This default can be overridden or modified via the `FluentHttpClient.DefaultJsonSerializerOptions` property.
+This default can be overridden or modified via the `FluentHttpClientOptions.DefaultJsonSerializerOptions` property.